 Last but not least, it is hugely helpful when you are creating a post to have an overall framework and know what you are trying to achieve – you may even feel inspired to do all of these posts in the course of a few days (or not)!
 Be sure to link each new post to all relevant pages in the cluster, as that will also help your rankings.

 Important keyword research pointers

 I have found that while keyword research tools have their place, the results are not always conclusive.
 For example, I have seen keywords that show they will be easy to rank for, but if I Google them, can see that they are super-competitive.

 Some people will disagree with me here.
 Especially those paying $99 per month for a keyword research tool!
-I am not saying that you shouldn’t use them – in fact, I am a fan and affiliate of Semrush!
+I am not saying that you shouldn’t use them – in fact, I am a fan of both Ahrefs and Semrush!